-BENOIT™ is a fractal analysis software for Windows 95/98/Me/NT/2000/XP that enables you to measure the fractal dimension and/or hurst exponent of your data sets using your choice of method(s) for analysis of self-similar patterns and self-affine traces.
+BENOIT™ is a fractal analysis software for Windows that enables you to measure the fractal dimension and/or hurst exponent of your data sets using your choice of method(s) for analysis of self-similar patterns and self-affine traces.
 A white noise filter (Fourier or Wavelet) and self-affine trace generator are two additional features in the computer program.
 Users interested in information about fractals and the methods can refer to detailed help files.
 BENOIT™ is a great resource for learning about fractal methods and an analysis tool for researchers, and students who analyze data in economics, earth sciences, physics, chemistry, biology, and other disciplines.

 Fractal Dimension calculation methods for self-similar patterns Hurst Exponent calculation and Fractal Dimension calculation methods for self-affine traces Methods for estimation of Fractal Dimension of size-frequency data